Are you looking to add drivers to your fleet? Are you nervous and want to hire quality drivers?

 By coming up with a checklist, coming up with questions, and checking all legal documentation and records you can rest assured that the drivers will be a great addition to your team.
 Then having a fleet safety program for current drivers helps keep them up to speed and well trained.

 While this process seems rather lengthy, you will be thanking yourself later.
-Did you know that fleet vehicle accidents are the most costly injury claims?
+Did you know those fleet vehicle accidents are the most costly injury claims?
 So you can reduce the cost of loss by a lot!

 Let’s say that something like an accident does still occur.
 You can significantly lower your liability if effective screening and training of the driver were completed.
 You did your due diligence.